-The star of the University of British Columbia’s Forest Sciences Centre is the wood-exposed atrium, a popular place for forestry and wood technology students to congregate beneath a tree-like canopy of thirteen-metre parallel strand lumber (PSL) columns.
+The star of the University of British Columbia’s Forest Sciences Centre is the wood-exposed atrium, a popular place for forestry and wood technology students to congregate beneath a tree-like canopy of 13-metre parallel strand lumber (PSL) columns.

 - The laboratory is home to North America’s first robotic CNC timber processor.

 Innovation pushed the limits of the building codes

 Like walking through a forest